About World Aquatics

 Programme | Six disciplines |

-FINA has hosted the World Championships (currently for swimming, water polo, diving, artistic swimming (AS), open water swimming (OWS), and high diving) since 1973.
-The FINA World Championships has been held 16 times to date, and the 18th World Championships Gwangju (Korea) 2019 will take place in July 2019.
+World Aquatics has hosted the World Championships (currently for swimming, water polo, diving, artistic swimming (AS), open water swimming (OWS), and high diving) since 1973.

 1908 | The eight countries of Belgium, Denmark, Finland, France, Germany, UK, Hungary, and Sweden jointly established the International Swimming Federation (FINA) in London, UK. |